 When you call 911, you are routed to the Monroe County 911 Center in downtown Rochester.
 A telecommunicator will ask a number of questions of the caller in an attempt to determine if the need is fire, police or EMS related.
-If medical attention is needed and the call is within the Town of Henrietta, the call data is routed to a dispatcher at 911 who in turn sends the “job” to Henrietta Ambulance.
+If medical attention is needed and the call is within the Town of Henrietta, the call data is routed to a dispatcher at 911 who in turn sends the “job” to CHS Healthcare.
 We receive the call via a secure computer, alphanumeric digital pagers and by voice dispatch over a radio frequency.

 Once the call is dispatched to us, we respond immediately.
 Our average time from “time of dispatch” to going en route is just over one minute.
 Each EMS call is assigned a priority by the 911 telecommunicator.
 This priority code determines, in most cases, whether or not we respond to the scene with or without lights & sirens.
 Our total average response time is approximately 9 minutes* depending on the location, priority of the call, time of day and where the ambulance unit is responding from.

 *Priority 1 and 2 calls within the Town of Henrietta only